bbhunter/web-hacking-playground/README.md

 At this stage, a token can be generated that allows access as admin.
 This is a typical JSON Web Token (JWT) attack, in which the token payload can be modified to escalate privileges.

-The hints to solve this stage are:

-* There is an endpoint that, given a JWT, returns a valid session cookie.
+The hint to solve this stage is that there is an endpoint that, given a JWT, returns a valid session cookie.

 </details>